Museum of the Broadcast Television Camera

 Marconi B3200 colour television camera

 This is the third and last of Marconi's Image Orthicon cameras.
 It was a really big camera with three 3 inch Image Orthicon tubes in it.
-Soon after this was designed Philips invented the Plumbicon tube and Marconi Made the MkVII 4 tube colour camera.

 There is an announcement in Practical Television June 1962, stating that the Marconi BD848 made it's first appearance at the National Association of Broadcasters Convention in Chicago.